subeeshb/EmberTestingPOC/README.md

 Getting started
 ---------------

+Node.JS is required to install dependencies and run the app.
 Ensure that Grunt and Karma have been installed globally.
 If not, run the following commands:

 ```
 $ npm install -g grunt-cli